powergun/hsAlgorithms/heap-queue/README.md

 > by merging their right spines as you would merge two sorted lists, and
 > then swapping the children of nodes along this path as necessary to
 > **restore the leftist property**.

+### Weight-Biased Leftist Heap

+P/30

+> Weight-biased leftist heaps are an alternative to leftist heaps that
+> replace the leftist property with the weight-biased leftist property:
+> **the size of any left child is at least as large as the size of its right sibling.**

+see: `src/PurelyFDS/WeightBiased.hs`

+### Binomial Heaps

+P/30

+insert and merge can be run in O(1) time in various flavours of binomial heaps